newsboat/newsboat/doc/code-style.markdown

 Guidelines that could be easily automated, have been.
 Please install:
-- [EditorConfig plugin][editorconfig], so your editor can apply some of the formatting right as you type;
+- [EditorConfig plugin][editorconfig], so your editor can apply some of the formatting right as you type.

 [editorconfig]: http://editorconfig.org/ "EditorConfig"